MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 ```

 #### Run BayPass controlled for population structure
-We installed BayPass on the `Share/` directory.
-However, your working session doesn't know where it has been installed.
-So we have to add the path to the binaries BayPass to the `PATH` variable.
-In such, use the following command line: `echo "export PATH=$PATH:~/Share/baypass_2.3/sources/" >> ~/.bashrc`.

-After, you have to source the config file where we added this line using this command `source ~/.bashrc`.

 Then test that BayPass is well referenced for your session by typing `g_baypass`.
 This will give you :
 ```bash